Introduction to Canadian Contemporary Issues

 How to register

-If you are interested in taking this course for credit, please call 250-721-8458 for more information.
+If you are interested in taking this course, either for credit or on a non-credit basis, please call 250-721-8458 for more information.